apollo147yt/staxlflorr4-bot/README.md

         return"
     replace the "spin" with the channel name you want the bot to be used in or delete it entirely depending on how you want to use this bot

+    Im not entirely sure if you need to use any terminal commands if anyone finds any that are needed dm us so we can make this bot more easily accessible :)

     There aint much else (or at least I think) dm us if things are missing